serviceprototypinglab/mao-orchestrator/README.md

 sudo apt install etcd-server etcd-client
 ```

 etcd creates a system service upon installation that provides a local single node cluster.
-It is possible to just stop the service and start etcd with different parameters, however the proper method would be to write a configuration file and modify the system service to use it.
-Once this is tested in production a guide will be included in this README.
+To join the existing cluster you would have to contact us to add your server and come back to you with the necessary parameters, which need to be added to the execution parameters of the `etcd.service` file.
+An intermediate service automating some of these steps will be set up in the future, but modifying the service file will remain manual for safety.

 It is possible to use a single-node configuration.
 While usable, it will not give access to the distributed nature of the system, ie the tools and datasets registered by other collaborators.
-At this point no 'production' cluster exists so the first volunteers will need to contact us (pang@zhaw.ch) to make the initial bootstrapping.
-Once the cluster exists and has at least 3 nodes, an automated registration service will be set up to allow future members to set up their node without direct communication with us.
-- **etcd uses port 2380 for peer-to-peer communication** so ensure it is accessible
+- **etcd uses port 2380 for peer-to-peer communication** so ensure it is accessible both for ingress and egress.
-- Initially, it may be needed for **port 2379 (for etcd client communication)** to be accessible as well.
+- If you need to access etcd externally you will need **port 2379 (for etcd client communication)** to be accessible to ingress as well.
+This may be useful for debugging purposes or if you wish to install the Orchestrator on a different system from your etcd node.

 ## Orchestrator configuration
 - Setup your importdir and etcd settings in config.ini .
 Importdir is where your local data will be stored.
 The DATA_REPOS entries are auto-generated when a tool is run for the first time.
 You can delete the sample entry.